turbulenz/turbulenz_engine/docs/source/turbulenz_services/notifications_api.rst

 Usage guidelines
 ================

 The NotificationsManager allows sending short messages to users to keep them informed about game events that occur when they are not currently playing your game.
-(If the user is currently playing your game then notifications are surpressed, but the game itself can register a callback function with the NotificationsManager to define how it wants to react to a notification)
+(If the user is currently playing your game then notifications are suppressed, but the game itself can register a callback function with the NotificationsManager to define how it wants to react to a notification)

 - Notifications have to be of a certain type (called "key") that is specified in a file called gamenotifications.yaml
 - Any text sent will need to be localized by your game so users can read the notification in their own language.
 - Delayed notifications can only be sent to the current player.
-Up to 8 delayed notifications can be stacked up per sender/recpient and game.
+Up to 8 delayed notifications can be stacked up per sender / recipient and game.
 Only the first and last will be sent via email, but the rest will still appear in the notification panel.
 - Instant notifications can be sent to any follower of a game.
 Only 1 instant notification can be stacked up per sender, recipient and game.
 - Outstanding notifications are wiped clean when the recipient logs back into the game.
-- Delivery of a notification can be cancelled by the sender via its id or by key by the recipient.
+- Delivery of a notification can be canceled by the sender via its id or by key by the recipient.

 **Testing**